LacunaStrategies/gasless-allowlist/README.md

 ```

 ## Putting It All Together
-You can find an example Smart Contract utilizing the items outlined above here.
+You can find an example Smart Contract utilizing the items outlined above in the source code of this repo.

 # Generating / Updating Coupons
 We're going to generate our coupons in a separate application, securely detached from everything else.
 You will need a couple of packages installed in your project folder for this.